espacesociety/espacesociety.github.io/_macropedia/anotek-isotope-filtration.md

 ## Anotek Isotope Filtration

 One of the handiest things you can possibly ensure is in your gear.
-If your traveling, or expecting trouble, get yourself fitted with one of these babies right away.
+If you're traveling, or expecting trouble, get yourself fitted with one of these babies right away.

 ## What it was supposed to do.